gto76/my-linux-setup/conf-files/debian/README.md

 #### Main features
 - Will upgrade to testing suite (eternal updates)
 - Will create user named "debian" with password "insecure" and set roots password to "r00tme"
-- Beside the standard GNOME desktop, the _Awesome_ windows manager will be installed
+- Beside the standard *GNOME* desktop, the _Awesome_ windows manager will be installed
 - Will automatically install and upgrade following packages: vim, sudo, mc, git, ssh, nrss, nmap, openjdk-7-jdk, vlc, htop, tree, gpm, fbi, tmux, awesome, lynx, curl, tcpdump, apt-file, gcc, make, konsole, pm-utils, strace, rfkill, mplayer2, youtube-dl, build-essential, module-assistant

 #### If you want to modify the _preseed.cfg_...
 1. Log in to www.github.com (or create acount)
-2. Go to https://github.com/gto76/my-linux-setup and clisk '_fork_'
+2. Go to https://github.com/gto76/my-linux-setup and click '_fork_'
 3. Descent to '_conf-files_' > '_debian_' > '_preseed.cfg_'
 4. Edit the file by clicking on pencil button.
 5. Click '_Commit changes_'